Financial Sustainability Analysis

 Municipal Finance History (2007-2024)

-Revenue, debt, and development contributions through all three phases
+Revenue, debt, and development contributions through all four phases

 Key Insight: The chart below shows the dramatic debt increase starting in 2022, illustrating the shift to a debt-financed approach for addressing infrastructure deficits and expanding municipal services.